Aesculus glabra: Culture

 The Ohio buckeye is the state tree of Ohio, and its name is an original term of endearment for the pioneers on the Ohio frontier.
 Subsequently, "buckeye" came to be used as the nickname and colloquial name for people from Ohio.
 Ohio State University adopted "Buckeyes" officially as its nickname in 1950, and also uses the name for its sports teams.
 It came to be applied to any student or graduate of the university.

 Buckeye candy, made to resemble the tree's nut, is made by dipping a ball of peanut butter fudge in milk chocolate, leaving a circle of the peanut butter exposed.
 These are a popular treat in Ohio, especially during the Christmas and college football seasons.

-Buckeyes (the nuts) are a recurring theme in Bill Watterson's comic, Calvin and Hobbes, often as one of Calvin's tools of torment.
-Watterson himself grew up in Chagrin Falls, Ohio.
+Buckeyes (the nuts) are a recurring motif in Bill Watterson's comic, Calvin and Hobbes, often as one of Calvin's tools of torment.
+Watterson himself grew up in Chagrin Falls, Ohio, an eastern suburb of Cleveland.